Factbox: Quotes from shoppers as they scour for the best deals on Black Friday

 “It’s slow now because we had a big, big rush last night - we had a line around the block from like 4:30.”

-SERGE MENENG, 48, SHOPPING AT COSTCO (COST.O) IN VIRGINIA
+SERGE MENENG, 48, ENGINEER, SHOPPING AT COSTCO (COST.O) IN VIRGINIA:

 “I came in to Costco this morning, hoping to get a good deal on a Canon camera I have been wanting to buy and I checked the price online versus in-store and it was better here.”